terrastruct/byelinear/README.md

 ### Rate limits

 byelinear will hit the Linear GraphQL complexity limit quite quickly downloading issues.
-In our case just 20 issues. byelinear will back off and retry every 5 minutes so you can just let it run and wait until it's done.
-The fetch rate ends up being about 20 issues an hour.
+In our case about 140 issues. byelinear will back off and retry every 5 minutes so you can just let it run and wait until it's done.
+The fetch rate ends up being about 140 issues an hour.

 There is also a one second wait in between every issue when fetching from Linear and exporting to GitHub.